 - Richard Mann II, former Assistant Director of Pro Personnel—fired after WaPo informed the team of allegations against him

 - Dennis Greene, former President of Business Operations—fired in 2018

 - Mitch Gershman, former Chief Operating Officer—departed in 2015

 Failure of leadership: toxic company culture at the Redskins under Daniel Snyder

 For example, in 2018, employees filed a complaint against Larry Michael after he was recorded on a hot mic making sexual comments about a college-aged intern.
-But when one employee submitted video of the incident, an attorney for the Redskins simply deleted the video from the employee’s hard drive.
+But when one employee submitted video of the incident, an attorney for the team simply deleted the video from the employee’s hard drive.
 Staffers never learned whether Michael was disciplined.

 “They’re not going to get rid of ‘The Voice of the Redskins’…over a $30,000-a-year marketing manager.”

 Our Firm’s Our Firm’s Experience Protecting Victims of Sexual Abuse

 Our lawyers have decades of experience in complex litigation, personal injury lawsuits and bankruptcy litigation.
 For example, we are pursuing sexual abuse claims against the Boy Scouts of America, we filed the first class action lawsuit on behalf of women sexually assaulted by UCLA gynecologist Dr. James Heaps, and our attorneys have years of experience representing victims of sexual harassment.